 Even though he isn’t the tallest, there’s no doubt that Shawn Bradley’s height, 7’6”, qualifies him as a very big dude, even by NBA standards.
-Part of the nostalgia of reminiscing Bradley’s iconic role as an NBA center through the ‘90s and ‘00s is that there’s nothing players loved more than to putting him on a poster.
+Part of the nostalgia of reminiscing Bradley’s iconic role as an NBA center through the ‘90s and ‘00s is that there’s nothing players loved more than to put him on a poster.

 To be fair, Bradley was a fantastic shot blocker and ranks 14th all time (just above Manute Bol).
 That only made the target on his back even bigger.
 So many people tried putting him on the wrong end of a poster that there are even “highlight” reels of Bradley getting dunked on.

 Loek Van Mil – Baseball

 Dutch pitcher Loek Van Mil never quite made it all the way to the Major Leagues, fluctuating between Double-A and Triple-A in his time playing in the United States, but watching a 7’1” pitcher put in work at any professional level is a thing of beauty.

 Even his full name is gigantic: Ludovicus Jacobus Maria Van Mil.
 Yeah, go ahead and say that bad boy 10 times fast.
 Aside from bouncing around the minors in the U.S., the monster on the mound has spent time pitching in various leagues in Japan, the Netherlands and Australia.
 He appeared in the 2007 World Baseball Classic and would have played in the 2008 Olympics, if not for an injury.